jasonalcano/ilt-lab-website-draft/index.md

 {% capture text %}

-We are a multidisciplinary team of scientists, students, and collaborators dedicated to pushing the boundaries of analytical and translational research.
-Under the leadership of Prof. I-Lin Tsai, our group brings together expertise in analytical chemistry, molecular biology, clinical science, and bioinformatics.
-Principal investigators and clinicians collaborate and work closely alongside with graduate students and research staff to develop new methodologies, analyze complex datasets, and apply our findings to real-world biomedical problems.
+We are a multidisciplinary team of scientists, students, and collaborators dedicated to pushing the boundaries of analytical and translational research using multi-omics and systems biology.

 {%
   include button.html